 Sound at sea, sargassum buries beaches and threatens tourism

-Millions of tons of yellow-brown algae that have been swirling about in a region of the tropical Atlantic known as the Sargasso Sea are now breaking loose and landing on Florida shores
+Millions of tons of yellow-brown algae that have been swirling about in a region of the tropical Atlantic known as the Sargasso Sea are now breaking loose an landing on Florida shores.

 Keeping Florida's shoreline beautiful has long resulted in interesting piles of trash with, inevitability, a kitchen sink found somewhere among the mangroves.

+“We can identify the sargassum and know where the water is moving and thus where the sargassum will be moving and make some predictions on which beaches will be impacted.”Brian Barnes, USF sargassum researcher

+In 2011, a massive amount of sargassum broke free and headed west.

-Marshall Washington runs the Ron Jon Surf shop in Key West, just blocks from a beach where the stinky seaweed beached itself last year.
+Marshall Washington runs the Ron Jon Surf shop in Key West.
+He remembers when the stinky seaweed beached itself there last year.

 “It sucked.
 It was terrible.
 It was terrible,” he said.
 “There were times when it was really bad.
 Piles of about at least a foot and a half.
 The main beaches were hit pretty hard; certain days there were, pretty much, like nobody going to them.”